X17 particle: Skepticism

 As of December 2019, the ATOMKI paper describing the particle has not been peer reviewed and should therefore be considered preliminary.
 In late 2019, a follow-up paper was published in Acta Physica Polonica B. Efforts by CERN and other groups to independently detect the particle have been unsuccessful so far.

 The ATOMKI group had claimed to find various other new particles earlier in 2016 but abandoned these claims later, without an explanation of what caused the spurious signals.
 The group has also been accused of cherry-picking results that support new particles while discarding null results.

-The X‑17 particle is not consistent with the Standard Model, so its existence would need to be explained by another theory.
+The X17 particle is not consistent with the Standard Model, so its existence would need to be explained by another theory.